 Assertions Based on One Study or Personal Anecdotes

 While new studies and personal experiences certainly are valuable, if someone is attempting to make a strong case from that alone, it is wise to be skeptical of their claims.
 Especially if the subject includes serious medical concerns, the author should be providing multiple sources to support what they're asserting.

 Lack of References and Reputable Studies

-They provide no references to reputable journal studies.
 If an article is making scientific claims yet provides no sources, that's an automatic red flag.
-Still, if they are linking out to sources but they're not from reputable academic journals, you may want to be wary.
-Bad information has a way of spreading unchecked, so when in doubt, track statements down to their original source.
+Still, if they are linking to sources but they're not from reputable academic or peer-reviewed journals, you may want to be wary.
+Bad information has a way of spreading, so when in doubt, track statements down to their original source.

-The words "magic" or "miracle" are used.
-Just as you should be wary if a property listing uses empty words like "fantastic" or "spacious," see words that overpromise as red flags.
+Just as you should be wary if a real estate listing uses empty words like "fantastic" or "spacious," see words that overpromise as red flags.